 - you didn't qualify for HAMP in the past because your debt-to-income ratio was 31% or lower

-- you defaulted on your trail-period payments (see below), or
+- you defaulted on your trial-period payments (see below), or

 - you got a permanent HAMP loan, but defaulted on payments.

-If your lender aqrees to a loan modification under HAMP, you start with a three-month trial period.
+If your lender agrees to a loan modification under HAMP, you start with a three-month trial period.
 If you make the payments on time during this period, the loan agreement becomes final.

 Applying for HAMP Loans